Skip to content

 Advanced protection

 For larger holdings, consider a hardware wallet, an optional passphrase (a '25th word'), or a multi-signature setup that requires several keys to move funds.
-See our self-custody and scam-avoidance guides to build a complete security routine.
+See our self-custody explainer and our guide to avoiding crypto scams to build a complete security routine.

 Frequently asked